Own-Data-Privateer/hoardy-mail/README.md

     - `mark`
     : mark matching messages in specified folders in a specified way
     - `fetch`
-    : fetch matching messages from specified folders, feed them to an MDA, and then mark them in a specified way if MDA succeeds
+    : fetch matching messages from specified folders, put them into a Maildir or feed them to a MDA/LDA, and then mark them in a specified way if it succeeds
     - `delete`
     : delete matching messages from specified folders
     - `for-each`